xrjr/mcutils/README.md

 // Ping requests for informations and latency of a server, using legacy SLP. infos, latency, err := legacypingclient.Ping()

-// Same as Ping, but uses 1.6+ SLP.
+// Same as Ping, but uses 1.6+ SLP protocol.
 Only one call to Ping or Ping1_6_4 should be done per opened connection. infos, latency, err := legacypingclient.Ping1_6_4()

 // Disconnect closes the connection